genleung/cfLog/README.md

 # cfLog
-A tiny, flexible and thread-safe C++ logger for developers
+A tiny, flexible, portable and thread-safe C++ logger for developers

 ## Compile
 You can compile the cfLog as a static link library or a dynamic link library, based on your preferences.
 The CMake tool is required to build the libraries using our CMakeLists.txt.
-The procedure is quit simple on Linux system:
+The procedure is quit simple on Linux & Mac system  (also easy with CMake-GUI on Windows system):
 - mkdir build
 - cd build
 - cmake ..